 Policies with the most matches in the last week

 This insight showcases which policies have been matched the most frequently over the last seven days, whether in “On” mode or “Testing.”
 It helps illustrate the performance of your policies and the effects of ongoing work as your Priva users refine their privacy behaviors.

 Select View summary for a summary of the top 10 policies matched and the content owners of the associated content.
-You will also see how many user notifications were sent due to these policy matches and the number of user actions taken.
+You'll also see how many user notifications were sent due to these policy matches and the number of user actions taken.
 Select Investigate to view the Policies page in Privacy Risk Management, filtered to show the policies from the summary view.
-This investigative view will show statistics for the full lifetime of the policy.
+This investigative view shows statistics for the full lifetime of the policy.
 Select it to see details such as when matched items were initially detected.